flowlog.c)Flowlog targets ISO/IEC 13211-1 behavior: if you write portable ISO Prolog, it should run the same here as in other ISO-focused systems.

 wam, set FLOWLOG_WAMVM_REQUIRE_VM=1 (VM-only

 mode).
-Flowlog also provides make test-inria-wamvm-vmonly
+Flowlog also provides make inria-wamvm-vmonly to

-to lock this in.Some suite files temporarily set unknown=warning and
+lock this in.Some suite files temporarily set unknown=warning and

 intentionally call missing predicates to check the flag’s behavior.